 We remark that our argument is based on a generalized Hodge theory and some concrete computations of $V$-filtrations.
-So, eventually, it is not completely different from those in \cite{Esnault-Sabbah-Yu,Sabbah-Yu}.
-But, because the complexes $(\Omega_f^{\bullet}(\alpha),\lambda d+\tau df)$ and the bundles $\nbigk^i_f$ seem quite basic, it would be desirable to have many ways to explain the theorems.
-The author hopes that this note might also be useful to explain how the general theory of twistor $\nbigd$-modules could be applied in the study of a specific example.
+Hence, eventually, it is not completely different from those in \cite{Esnault-Sabbah-Yu,Sabbah-Yu}.
+But, the argument in this paper looks more direct.
+The author thinks that it would be desirable to have many ways to explain the theorems because the complexes $(\Omega_f^{\bullet}(\alpha),\lambda d+\tau df)$ and the bundles $\nbigk^i_f$ seem quite basic.
+He also hopes that this paper might also be useful to explain how the general theory of twistor $\nbigd$-modules could be applied to the study of specific objects.

 \paragraph{Outline of the paper}